syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Spell-Check.md

 {% endhighlight %}

 {% endtabs %}
-N> In order to enable spell checking functionality based on particular language, language pack for .Net framework should be preinstalled in the machine.
+N> In order to enable spell checking functionality based on particular language, language pack for .NET Framework should be installed in the machine.